Uzlopak/blog/case.md

 and then pass them to the `ThrottleStream`.
 In my opinion it is for the first iteration enough to handle streams.
 Because, lets be honest, in which cases do we actually need throttling?
 Were in the wild do we see throttled downloads?
-One-Click-Hosters.
+One-Click-Hosters and Video-Streaming-Platforms.
 They dont throttle the output of their usual rest api calls, but they throttle their file downloads.
 We can assume, that devs, who want to throttle downloads, will use it for file downloads.

 So our scope regarding what to throttle got clear.